Maia-Everett/lintian.eu/_posts/2024-03-13-warcraft-retrospective-20.md

 [^voice_acting]: Apparently this happened because they only had English voice acting available for the demo missions.
 Reforged re-recorded non-English voice acting anyway to be in line with WoW terminology, so they recorded new voice lines for the "lost" missions as well.

 [^gases]: Foreshadowing!

+[^armor_type]: After all the balance patches, generally heavy, medium and light armor is worn by melee, ranged, and flying units respectively.
+The unarmored armor type, however, is all over the place.

 [^dungeon]: Now riddle me this: who built this dungeon?
 Probably not the murlocs.
 Was it the night elves?
 When in doubt, blame the night elves.